danielstern/cyo/README.md

 ## Patch Notes v3.1

 - Version 3.1 is a huge update that completely revises CYO - now way easier and simpler to use!
-- CYO 3.1 is no longer dependent on angular.js - just copy the script tag (see Getting Started (ADD LINK?) and you're good to go
+- CYO 3.1 is no longer dependent on angular.js - just copy the script tag [(see Getting Started)](https://github.com/danielstern/cyo/tree/master/example) and you're good to go
 - Improved performance all around

 ## Getting Started